 Types Purpose ICT generic skills To perform everyday work, such as work with word processors and access websites.
-E-BUSINESS SKILLS Business skills + technology skills ICT specialist skills To program, develop applications, and manage networks being able to identify how digital technologies can create new business opportunities, new business models, or new ways of doing existing business.
-ICT complementary skills To perform multiple and aggregated tasks, such as processing complex information, communicate with others, DIGITAL SPECIALIST SVILLS The skills required for researching, developing, designing, producing, installing, managing, and maintaining ICT software and systems solve problems, and manage a team.
-DIGITAL USER SKILLS The skills required for the effective use of ICT tools, systems, and devices to suppor non-ICT tasks/functions.
-User skills include the use of the internet, applications and soft
+CT specialist skills To program, develop applications, and manage networks ICT complementary skills To perform multiple and aggregated tasks, such as processing complex information, communicate with others, an archa solve problems, and manage a team.